Hologos/shell-tea-timer/README.md

 Saving tea session.

-Thank you for using Shell Tea Timer (by Jiří Málek).
+Thank you for using Shell Tea Timer (by hologos).
 ```

 ## Table of contents